Content:

 house of Judah (Judah and Simeon) and the tribe of Benjamin to fight against the

 house of Israel.
-But the word of God came to a man of God to say to Rehoboam,
+But the Word of God came to a man of God to say to Rehoboam,

-house of Judah and Benjamin and to the rest of the people, not to go up or fight against their relatives, the people of Israel.
+to the house of Judah and Benjamin and to the rest of the people, not to go up or fight against their relatives, the people of Israel.
 Each should return to his home,

 for this division came from God.
-They listened to the word of the Lord and went home.
+They listened to the Word of the Lord and went home.
+(1 Kings 12:21–24, 2 Chron 11:1–4).

 God prevented a civil war from breaking out by sending them a prophet.